Skip to main content

 IssueSolution

 ”API error (401)“Your API key is invalid or expired.
-Create a new one in the dashboard
+Create a new one in Settings → API Keys

 ”API error (404)“The resume ID doesn’t exist.
 Use list_resumes to find valid IDs